NuclearLighthouseStudios/WhateverDSP/README.md

 If you have `dfu-util` installed the resulting binary can be flashed onto the board by connecting it to your computer via USB, holding down the "Boot" button while powering it up and running `make dfu`.

 Want to learn more?
 Tough luck, there is no documentation yet.
 But I'm working on it…
-In the meantime, why not check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples).
+In the meantime, why not check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples) or [come chat with us on IRC](https://github.com/NuclearLighthouseStudios/WhateverDSP#chat).

 ## Setting up VSCode